SentenceTransformers also supports to load Cross-Encoders for sentence pair scoring and sentence pair classification tasks.

 First, it is important to understand the difference between Bi- and Cross-Encoder.

-SentenceTransformer is centered around Bi-Encoders, which produces for a given sentence a sentence embedding.
-We pass to a BERT independelty the sentences A and B, which result in the sentence embeddings u and v.
+Bi-Encoders produce for a given sentence a sentence embedding.
+We pass to a BERT independently the sentences A and B, which result in the sentence embeddings u and v.
 These sentence embedding can then be compared using cosine similarity:

-In contrast, for a Cross-Encoder, we pass both sentences simultanously to the Transformer network.
-It produces than an output value between 0 and 1 indicating the similarity of the input sentence pair.
+In contrast, for a Cross-Encoder, we pass both sentences simultaneously to the Transformer network.
+It produces than an output value between 0 and 1 indicating the similarity of the input sentence pair:

 A Cross-Encoder does not produce a sentence embedding.
 Also, we are not able to pass individual sentences to a Cross-Encoder.

 As detailed in our paper, Cross-Encoder achieve better performances than Bi-Encoders.
 However, for many application they are not pratical as they do not produce embeddings we could e.g. index or efficiently compare using cosine similarity.

 When to use Cross- / Bi-Encoders?¶

 Cross-Encoders can be used whenever you have a pre-defined set of sentence pairs you want to score.
 For example, you have 100 sentence pairs and you want to get similarity scores for these 100 pairs.

 Bi-Encoders (see Computing Sentence Embeddings) are used whenever you need a sentence embedding in a vector space for efficient comparison.
 Applications are for example Information Retrieval / Semantic Search or Clustering.
 Cross-Encoders would be the wrong choice for these application: Clustering 10,000 sentence with CrossEncoders would require computing similarity scores for about 50 Million sentence combinations, which takes about 65 hours.
 With a Bi-Encoder, you compute the embedding for each sentence, which takes only 5 seconds.
 You can then perform the clustering.